We have a wide variety of options for renters in Brooklyn Park!

 For Section 8 rent assistance, contact your caseworker.

 This map includes senior housing and apartments.

-All properties in the city that are rented require a rental license.
+A rental license is required for any single-family dwelling that is not owner-occupied.
 However, you do not need a license if you are renting to an immediate family member (son, daughter, parents, etc.) and provided they apply for and are granted a relative homestead exemption.
 No more than 4 unrelated people may live in the home.

 The property owner is responsible for meeting all City rules.
 Brooklyn Park has one of the most thorough rental licensing programs in the state.
 We strive to ensure licensed rental properties are decent, safe and sanitary.

 Rental properties are subject to an annual inspection and completion of the inspection (including repairs, if necessary) is required in order to renew the license prior to its expiration.

 A license may be denied, suspended or revoked for residents who engage in the following activities: